Composting the EU Tech Mess: From #NLnet to #Eurostack

 #OGB stands for Open Governance Body, an invitation to practice grassroots, transparent, community-led decision-making.

-It’s an ambitious but needed path and goal, to build social tech networks that “fail well”, meaning they fail in a way that can be fixed by the people, through trust and collective action, not closed-source patches and corporate updates.
+It’s an ambitious but needed path and goal, to build and grow social tech that “fails well”, meaning they fail in a way that can be fixed by the people, through trust and collective action, not closed-source patches and corporate updates.
 The #OMN’s focus is human-first.
 Tech comes second, as a mediator, a tool, not the destination.

 Yes, the #geekproblem is real.
 Technical expertise becomes a gatekeeping mechanism.
 But tech can also empower, if we design for simplicity, accessibility, and community-first paths and values.
 The only working path is simple, trust-based, and human.
 That’s why we keep coming back to #KISS.